buildasaurs/XcodeServerSDK/README.md

 > Use Xcode Server's API with native Swift objects.

 First brought to you in [Buildasaur](https://github.com/czechboy0/Buildasaur), now in an independent project.
 This is an unofficial, community-maintained project and is not associated with Apple.
-We also maintain [unofficial documentation](https://github.com/czechboy0/XcodeServer-API-Docs) of Xcode Server in case you'd like to integrate using a different programming language! :wink:
+We also maintain the **[unofficial documentation](https://github.com/czechboy0/XcodeServer-API-Docs) of Xcode Server** in case you'd like to integrate using a different programming language! :wink:

 # :signal_strength: Xcode Server API Versions
 | Xcode Server API | Supported? |